Didel/HomeKitCam/README.md

 The camera can be run by running the command: node PiCameraAccesory.js

 On any iOS 10 device, open the Home app and add a new accessory.
 The Raspberry should show up as 'Pi Camera'.
-When asked to scan the HomeKit accessory code, choose to manually enter a code and enter xxx.
+When asked to scan the HomeKit accessory code, choose to manually enter a code and enter 31-45-154.
 After that, the pairing should be successful and the camera should start to send screenshots to the Home app.